How to Create a Docker Container Using 'docker run' Command

 4. Configuring Docker network modes

-The --network flag enables you to select a network mode or driver that determines how the container should use the network features.
+The --network flag enables you to select a Docker network mode or driver that determines how the container should use the network features.
 This flag enables your container to receive traffic.
 Below are examples of network driver or mode you can set:

 • Bridge: This default mode creates an internal private network that connects with the hosts and enables other containers to communicate with your container.